unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Ring, rare (requires attunement)_

 While you wear this ring, difficult terrain doesn’t cost you extra movement.
-In addition, magic can neither reduce your speed nor cause you to be paralyzed or restrained.
+In addition, tek can neither reduce your speed nor cause you to be paralyzed or restrained.

 ### Ring of Invisibility